npgsql/efcore.pg/doc/mapping/range.md

 # Range Type Mapping

 PostgreSQL has the unique feature of supporting [*range data types*](https://www.postgresql.org/docs/current/static/rangetypes.html).
 Ranges represent a range of numbers, dates or other data types, and allow you to easily query ranges which contain a value, perform set operations (e.g. query ranges which contain other ranges), and other similar operations.
 The range operations supported by PostgreSQL are listed [in this page](https://www.postgresql.org/docs/current/static/functions-range.html).
 Starting with version 2.1, the Npgsql EF Core provider allows you to seemlessly map PostgreSQL's built-in ranges, and even perform operations on them.

-Note that user-defined ranges are not supported.
+Version 2.2 added support for user-defined ranges.

 # Mapping ranges